Watercolor illustration of tropical monstera and palm leaves

 Freckles and similar superficial pigment marks.

-Other benign pigmented lesions (not malignant or suspicious) - always screened beforehand.
+(not malignant or suspicious) - always screened beforehand.

 It may be less effective (or require more sessions / combined approaches) for deeper pigmentation (such as dermal pigmentation, certain types of melasma) or pigment caused by certain medical conditions.